elavul/MySQL-Excel----Northwind-Database/README.md

 SQL – Core language for data querying <br>
 Excel - for graphs<br>
 MySQL Workbench – Writing, testing, and visualizing SQL <br>
-Tableau - for an interactive visualisation
+Tableau - for a final interactive visualisation

 ---
 ### 🗂️ Introducing the Dataset: